The youth justice system

 For young people there are three diversionary disposals available.
-These are:

 A young person may receive an informed warning for less serious offences.
 The warning will normally take place in a police station and will be delivered by a trained police officer.
 The young person will be accompanied by their parents(s)/carer(s).
 A written record will be taken and all those present will be required to sign it.

 An informed warning is not a conviction and will only stay on a criminal record for 12 months, unless further offending takes place.

 A young person may receive a restorative caution for more serious offences.
 The caution will normally take place in a police station and will be delivered by a police officer or a community representative.